Father* | Bartholomew White (b. 4 October 1807, d. 28 December 1866) |

 Birth | 1060 | Duncan Canmore was born in 1060. |

-Death | 12 November 1094 | He died on 12 November 1094 at age ~34 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | 12 November 1094 | He died on 12 November 1094 at age ~34 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of his death (at the age of 34) on Monday, November 12th, 1094 is not known-surviving in 1094 was difficult-as neither death or birth location are known, used the conceptual continent |

 Burial | after November 1094 | He was buried after November 1094 at Buried in an unknown cemeteryG in Isle of Iona, County of Argyll and Bute, Scotland (MiddleAges part of Anglo-Saxon Britain), EuropeG. |